kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/wifi-linux.md

 This will disable any WIDS alerts that rely on the data content of packets (such as the DHCP alerts).

-Enabling this filter will *drastically* reduce the amount of bandwidth required for remote capture, will reduce the size of logs significantlty, and will reduce the overall processing requirement of Kismet, at the cost of comprehensive data content in the logs.
+Enabling this filter will *drastically* reduce the amount of bandwidth required for remote capture, will reduce the size of logs significantly, and will reduce the overall processing requirement of Kismet, at the cost of comprehensive data content in the logs.
 {{</configopt>}}